kari983/MS_data_analyses/README.md

 (ii).
 Rows
 (1).
 Rows: Each row contains a plant species with its biomass corresponding to a treatment plot at a specific elevation.
 Other information such as Family, Plants, Growth_Form and Status further describes the plant species.

-**Below is the explaination of the data that are presented in each columns and rows of "All_Insects_abundance" dataset.**
+**Below is the explaination of the data that are presented in each columns and rows of "CombineSite_Insects_Orders_data" dataset.**
 (i).
 Columns
 (1).
 Column 1 ("Elev") is the abbreviation for Elevation and contains the two elevations; 700m and 1700m in which the experiments were situated.
 (2).
 Column 2 ("Blocks") are the actual gaps in the forest (0.2 ha) in which the treatment plots were established.
 (3).
 Column 3 ("Treatments") contains the treatment plots: Control (C), Insecticide treatment (I), Weeding (W), and Weeding+insecticide treatment (WI).
 (4).
-Column 4 ("Order") contains the Orders of insects.
+Column 4 ("Order") contains the Orders of insects/herbivores.
 (5).
-Column 5 ("Guild") contains the feeding guilds of insects.
+Column 5 ("Guild") contains the feeding guilds of insects/herbivores.
 (6).
-Column 6 ("Abundance") contains the abundance of the insect Orders.
+Column 6 ("Abundance") contains the abundance of the insects/herbivores Orders.

 (ii).
 Rows
 (1).
 Rows: Each row contains an insect Order with its abundance corresponding to a treatment plot at a specific elevation.
 Other information such as Guild further describes the feeding characteristics of the insect order.

-**Below is the explaination of the data that are presented in each columns and rows of "Herbivores_abundance" dataset.**
-(i).
-Columns
-(1).
-Column 1 ("Elev") is the abbreviation for Elevation and contains the two elevations; 700m and 1700m in which the experiments were situated.
-(2).
-Column 2 ("Blocks") are the actual gaps in the forest (0.2 ha) in which the treatment plots were established.
-(3).
-Column 3 ("Treatments") contains the treatment plots: Control (C), Insecticide treatment (I), Weeding (W), and Weeding+insecticide treatment (WI).
-(4).
-Column 4 ("Order") contains the Orders of herbivores.
-(5).
-Column 5 ("Guild") contains the feeding guilds of herbivores.
-(6).
-Column 6 ("Abundance") contains the abundance of the herbivore Orders.

-(ii).
-Rows
-(1).
-Rows: Each row contains an herbivore Order with its abundance corresponding to a treatment plot at a specific elevation.
-Other information such as Guild further describes the feeding characteristics of the herbivore order.

 (B).
 R codes